 RONW = 100,000 / 500,000 = 0.2 or 20%

-The net income should be of the past year and the equity should be as of the end of the period for which return on net worth is being calculated.
-Also, equity should be adjusted for stock splits and should not include preferred shares.
+The net income should be from the past year.
+And the equity should be at the end of the period for which we calculate the return on net worth.
+Also, the equity should have an adjustment for stock splits and should not include preferred shares.

-Return on net worth is considered as a vote of the efficiency of a company’s management with an increasing percentage indicating higher efficiency in generating profit on every dollar invested.
+RONW is a vote of the efficiency of a company’s management.
+Here, an increasing percentage indicates higher efficiency in generating profit on every dollar of investment.

-For studying this measure, it is important to look at it over several periods of time in order to assess whether the company has been more or less efficient in generating profits on shareholders’ equity over the years.
+It is important to study this measure over several periods of time to assess whether the company has been more or less efficient in generating profits on shareholders’ equity over the years.

-Also, an increasing RONW may result from a decline in value of shareholders’ equity.
+Also, an increasing RONW may result from a decline in the value of shareholders’ equity.
 Hence, a share buyback can artificially increase return on equity from which investors and analysts may draw an incorrect conclusion of higher profits or increased efficiency.
-Hence, it is important to look at the ratio in its entirety before drawing conclusions about the firm being analyzed.
+Hence, it is important to look at the ratio before concluding the firm under analysis.

 Combined with return on assets (ROA), return on net worth can show whether leverage is being employed by a company.
-For instance, if ROE is greater than ROA for the same period, it is a sign of leverage being used to increase profits because higher debt means fewer requirements for equity, which will boost ROE.
+For instance, if ROE is greater than ROA for the same period.
+It is a sign of using leverage to increase profits because higher debt means fewer requirements for equity, which will boost ROE.

-When comparing different companies in terms of their return on net worth, it is important to ensure that the companies are comparable in terms of the business cycle as well as industry else the measure may not be useful.
+When comparing different companies in terms of their RONW, it is important to ensure that the companies are comparable in terms of the business cycle and industry; otherwise, the measure may not be useful.

-For instance, comparison of RONW of a company from the technology and another from the utility sector may not give the right picture as technology companies tend to have lower debt while utility companies usually have high levels of debt.
-Also, technology companies are usually higher growth companies while utilities are usually stable businesses, thus making a comparison between the ROE of these two companies incorrect.
+For instance, comparing the RONW of a company from the technology and another from the utility sector may not give the right picture as technology companies tend to have lower debt.
+In contrast, utility companies usually have high levels of debt.
+Also, technology companies are generally higher growth companies while utilities are usually stable businesses, thus making a comparison between the ROE of these two companies incorrect.